sussmanbu/ma4615-fa22-final-project-team-swej/content/about.md

 Jordan is a senior majoring in Biomedical Engineering with an interest in Biostatistics.

+## Shawn Xu

+Shawn is a senior majoring in Biomedical Engineering with an interest in Data Science.

 <!-- Please leave in the information below -->

 ### Info About this Template.